matrix-org/matrix-spec-proposals/proposals/MSCZZZZ-matrix-for-the-social-media-use-case.md

 As the room is displayed alongside the user' regular chats rooms we need to make it clear to the user that it's a specific room.
-Thus we need to avoid that a user end up "spamming" his room thinking the room is a regular chat room.
+Thus, we need to avoid that a user end up "spamming" his room thinking the room is a regular chat room.

 The solution is to separate the regular messaging from the social